 How do I use Schedule Builder?

 Schedule Builder can be found by going to the Student tab in MyBama.
+It is important to note that Schedule Builder is not always up to date and you should still seek guidance from your advisor if you have questions.
+Schedule Builder also does not replace the registration process.
 For assistance using Schedule Builder, please check out these two links:

 I have an Office of Veteran’s Affairs advising form.
 What is the process for having my form signed?

-Students for whom this applies may email thier VA advising to firstname.lastname@example.org or their academic advisor for a signature.
+Students for whom this applies may email their VA advising to firstname.lastname@example.org or their academic advisor for a signature.
 Students should then follow the instructions here to submit their form.

 Registration Error Troubleshooting